PigwidgeonDeluxe/JIRA_Notes_Generator-for-Release-Versions-/README.md

 # JIRA Release Notes Generator (using Epics)
-Latest Version: V 0.7.3 - Fixed error when components list is empty
+Latest Version: V 0.7.4 - Added the ability to display only issuelinks if the Epic has them.
+Otherwise, it will display epic links as usual.
 ## Synopsis
 JIRA Release Notes Generator is a webapp for viewing release versions on JIRA for a given project.